twilio/twilio-cli-core/README.md

 ### BaseCommand

-The base command class for _all_ twilio-cli commands.
+The base command class for _all_ twilio-cli command.
 Includes support for configuration management, logging, and output formatting.

 ### TwilioClientCommand